weschenfelder/privacy-tenapp/README.md

 ### Collection and Use Information ###

-To provide an enhanced experience while using our Service, we may request certain personally identifiable information, such as company name, CNPJ, phone, email, address, time zone, profile image, header and footer, service fees, banking information, SINTEGRA, and social contract - INTEGRATOR.
+To provide an enhanced experience while using our Service, we may request certain personally identifiable information, such as company name, CNPJ, phone, email, address, time zone, profile image, header and footer, service fees, banking information, SINTEGRA, and social contract.
 This information will be securely stored on your device and will not be collected by us in any way.

 Please note that the app may use third-party services that could collect information to identify you.
 For more details, you can refer to the privacy policy of the third-party service providers used by the app.